autocare-opensource-project/autocare-rest-api/CONTRIBUTING.md

 2. Set up the project by following the instructions in the [README](./README.md) file (check **Technology Stack** and **Getting Started** sections)
 3. Ensure that the project builds successfully by running `./mvnw clean install`.

-_REMINDER: If you'd like to have a friendly-chat assistance, feel free to join us on [Together Java Discord server](https://discord.com/channels/272761734820003841/1265407633758883870).
-We have a dedicated channel made specially to collaborate on this project!_

 ## Reporting Issues

 If you encounter a bug, please open an [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues#about-issues) and provide enough details.